-Dependent's supplement (permanent total disability): 10% of the disability pension or 250 pesos, whichever is greater, is paid for each of the five youngest children younger than age 21 (no limit if disabled).
-The supplement ceases before age 21 if a child marries or starts work.
+Dependent's supplement (permanent total disability): 10% of the disability pension or 250 pesos, whichever is greater, is paid for each of the five youngest unmarried and unemployed children younger than age 21 (no limit if disabled).

 Partial disability: The pension is the same as the permanent total disability pension but is paid for a limited period according to a schedule in law for each specified disability.
 If the awarded duration of the pension is less than a year, the pension is paid as a lump sum.